 Since we are talking about supervised machine learning algorithms, they need a set of data to train on.
 So, a human player simulated driving the kart for several episodes, the kart data was saved in CSV files, one file for each episode.

 After combining the CSV files into one, the data cleaning operations were performed.
 The next step was to choose the features for the ML algorithms.
-From the point of view of dividing the data between training data and validation data, a ratio of 9 to 1 was used
+From the point of view of dividing the data between training data and validation data, a ratio of 7 to 3 was used.

 After the machine learning model has been trained, each frame of the game transmits the data from the environment through the POST endpoint to the script in Python, the data is taken by the ML model, whether we are talking about Random Forrest or Decision Tree.
 That decision is sent back to the unity environment as a response to the same endpoint, after which a mapping is done to the values in the Unity for kart control.